BiAPoL/Quantitative_Bio_Image_Analysis_with_Python_2022/docs/day4c_crafting_napari_plugins/04_napari_cookiecutter.md

 cd napari-foobar    # replace 'napari-foobar' by your plugin name if you gave it a different name pip install -e .   # install your plugin locally
 ```
-Now, open napari from the command line and open an imagei it.
+Now, open napari from the command line and open an image in it.

-If we check the "Plugins" menu, we should see a new wntry with our plugin there and three options.
+If we check the "Plugins" menu, we should see a new entry with our plugin there and three options.

 ![](napari_plugin_menu.png)

 Click on the "Example Magic Widget" option.
-A wdiget should be docked on the right side of the viewer:
+A widget should be docked on the right side of the viewer:

 ![](napari_plugin_menu2.png)

 Click on the "Run" button and then take a look at the command line.
 You should see a text like "you have selected blobs".
-This is the default behavior of this template plugin: it print the selected layer name.
+This is the default behavior of this template plugin: it prints the selected layer name.

 ## Updating the template with your functions